supabase/splinter/README.md

 ### 0003_auth_rls_initplan

-Detects if calls to auth.<function>() in RLS policies are being unnecessarily re-evaluated for each row
+Detects if calls to auth.function() in RLS policies are being unnecessarily re-evaluated for each row

 - Level: WARN
 - Facing: EXTERNAL